 Quick Start

 Smile is a fast and comprehensive machine learning system.
 With advanced data structures and algorithms, Smile delivers the state-of-art performance.
-Smile is self contained and requires only Java standard library.
+Smile is self-contained and requires only Java standard library.
 Since v1.4, Smile may optionally leverage native BLAS/LAPACK library too.
 It also provides high-level operators in Scala and an interactive shell.
 In practice, data scientists usually build models with high-level tools such as R, Matlab, SAS, etc. However, developers have to spend a lot of time and energy to incorporate these models in the production system that are often implemented in general purpose programming languages such as Java and Scala.
 With Smile, data scientists and developers can work in the same environment to build machine learning applications quickly!

 Download